 It is summer reading time!
 That's when we get to catch up on what’s new and exciting in publishing.
 Our Summer Reading List is recreational.
 Its purpose is to connect our learners with resources they may enjoy.

-We generally keep the list relatively short – under one hundred books so as not to overwhelm.
+We try to keep the list relatively short – under one hundred books, so as not to overwhelm.
 We are mindful of genre and diverse interests.
 We focus on contemporary publications - the last two years or so, but we also include a few classics.
-We aim for balance between young adult and adult literature.
+We aim for a balance between young adult and adult literature.

 As in previous years, New Canaan (town) Library runs dynamic Summer Reading Program.
 We send copies of our summer reading books to the town library so that students may borrow them during the summer months.
-We carry as many titles as are available in both eBook and audiobook format.
-Students can access ebooks and audiobooks through MackinVia.
+We carry as many titles as are available in both eBook and audiobook formats.
+Students can access ebooks and audiobooks through MackinVia (tutorial).
 They can text the library at (615) 669 6670 if they need help.

-We aggregate our summer reading list in GoodReads - which is a social book recommendation site (see below).
+We aggregate our summer reading list in GoodReads, which is a social book recommendation site (see grid below).
 The entire NCHS learning community is invited to connect, share what they are reading, rate books, and write reviews.
-Again, the list is here, and the tabs at the bottom of the sheet allow viewers to switch organization – title, author, genre, etc.
+Again, the list is here.
+Tabs (at the bottom) allow viewers to switch between Sheets organized by title, author, genre, awards, young adult, adult, etc.